 Ping Fang (Huawei): Discovery just for discovery the service indication.
 Description is the service detail.
 From the first phase, you can decide whether to associate it or not.

 SK(Apple): Slide 6.
 Lot of messages are exchanged.
-Not efficient.
-Will flood the network very easily.
+Not efficient, as it will flood the network very easily.
 Opaque mode maybe is better.
 Do not understand the service indication and GAS request.
 What is the information will be carried to help service discovery?
 If the proxy knows the service, it can go direct to the details.
-If you think the first two GAS is not enough, you can do a light version.
-Otherwise it would be very heavy.
+If you think the first two GAS exchanges do not provide enough detail, you could do a light version.
+Otherwise it would be very heavy weight.

 Ping Fang (Huawei): If the proxy gets the information, it can broadcast it out.
 The first step is optional.
 We can keep the question open.